Blood flow restriction training: Application

 Practitioners include physical therapists, orthopedic surgeons, chiropractors, trainers, coaches and athletes.
 Users include individuals who are injured and disabled.
 Occlusion cuffs are of various widths.
 The use of occlusion cuffs is based on published scientific literature.
 The current approaches that focus on applying BFR during exercise consist of automatic pneumatic tourniquet systems or handheld inflatable devices.
 Research demonstrating the influence of thigh circumference and cuff width on occlusion pressure indicates a likely need for an individualised approach to BFR, particularly with regard to the setting of the restriction pressure.

-More recently, a technique to calculate and prescribe the occlusive stimulus as a percentage of total limb occlusion pressure is just one example of efforts to account for the above factors and provide an individualised approach to prescribing BFR training.
+More recently, a technique to calculate and prescribe the occlusive stimulus as a percentage of total limb occlusion pressure is just one example of efforts to account for the above factors and provide an individualized approach to prescribing BFR training.
 While the relationship between BFR pressure and the underlying tissue compression during exercise is not yet fully understood, BFR training using 40%–80% of limb occlusion pressure is safe and effective when supervised by experienced practitioners; therefore, lower pressures may provide less risk without the need for higher pressure.
 Professor Sir Yoshiaki Sato, M.D., Ph.D. of Tokyo, Japan invented KAATSU Training or BFR in 1966 in Tokyo, Japan and is the Chief Executive Office of KAATSU Japan Co., Ltd.

 Physiology

-Blood flow restriction training combined with low intensity resistance training may be able to provide similar effects on muscle hypertrophy as high intensity resistance training alone.
+Blood flow restriction training combined with low intensity resistance training may be able to provide similar effects on muscle hypertrophy as high-intensity resistance training alone.
+During blood flow restriction hypoxia is generated, which is directly correlated to muscle hypertrophy.
+This limited amount of oxygen in the muscle tissue leads to a build-up of metabolites.
+This leads to an increase in the plasma concentration of growth hormone (GH), lactate levels, and the proliferation of satellite cells.
 During high intensity resistance training, lactate is released and builds up in the muscles.
 Lactate build up increases the amount of growth hormone available.
 Growth hormone stimulates IGF-1, which combines satellite cells with muscle fibers to create new muscle cells.
 Since the effects of blood flow restriction training have proven to be similar to those of high intensity resistance training alone, blood flow restriction training with low intensity training can potentially induce muscle hypertrophy while placing less stress on injured joints, allowing for continued recovery.
+Furthermore, additional physiological changes observed during BFR training include greater fast-twitch muscle fiber recruitment, increased growth hormone levels, and increased post-exercise hypotension.

 Adaptations

 Historically, exercise loads of approximately 70% of an individual's one repetition maximum (1RM) have been deemed necessary to elicit muscle hypertrophy and strength gains.
 In recent years, research has demonstrated that augmentation of low-load resistance training with blood flow restriction (LL-BFR) to the active muscles can produce significant hypertrophy and strength gains, using loads as low as 30% 1RM.
 BFR training has been found to yield hypertrophy responses comparable to that observed with heavy-load resistance training.
-Recently, it has also been indicated that BFR training induces beneficial changes in tendon structure and tendon stiffness.
+Recently,(2019) it has also been indicated that BFR training induces beneficial changes in tendon structure and tendon stiffness.